gabrieleletta97/gabrieleletta97.github.io/_pages/about.md

 ---
 permalink: /
-title: "Welcome to my website"
+title: "About"
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
 ---
-A data-driven personal website
+Welcome to my website
 ======